austin-meier/grafx-documentation/docs/GraFx-Developers/index.md

 | Environment API	| GraFx Media |
 | Environment API	| GraFx Fonts |

-### Permissions
+### Authorization

-Some functions will be restricted.
-Then the API will provide an error.
+Certain endpoints require authentication and authorization to access.
+If you have not properly authorized, the API will respond with an error.

 - If you don't have the app in your subscription
-- If you have the app, but you don't have access to a certail resource
+- If you have the app, but you don't have access to a certain resource

 Error codes